pism/pism/doc/sphinx/manual/init-boot.rst

 Bootstrapping
 -------------

 "Bootstrapping" in PISM means starting a modeling run with less than sufficient data, and letting essentially heuristic models fill in needed fields.
 These heuristics are applied before the first time step is taken, so they are part of an initialization process.
-Bootstrapping uses the option :opt:`-bootstrap`; see subsection :ref:`sec-runscript` for an example.
+Bootstrapping uses the option :opt:`-bootstrap`; see section :ref:`sec-runscript` for an example.

 The need for an identified stage like "bootstrapping" comes from the fact that initial conditions for the evolution equations describing an ice sheet are not all observable.
 As a principal example of this problem, these initial conditions include the temperature within the ice.
 Glaciological observations, specifically remote-sensed observations which cover a large fraction or all of an ice sheet, never include this temperature field in practice.
 Thus ice sheet modelling often does something like this to get "reasonable" initial fields within the ice: